Italians point fingers, search for answers after bridge collapse

 "So many people that lived here lost their lives, children.
 'Why children, why not me?'
 This is the thought I have."

+"That additional wind, that would have normally been resisted ... in this case with the corrosion, pushed it over the edge and caused it to snap," he said.

+Regular maintenance, scheduled roughly every 15 years, can prevent this type of failure, Knight said.
+Modern bridges in Europe are designed to last a century or more.

-The Italian CNR civil engineering society said structures dating from when the Morandi Bridge was built had surpassed their lifespan.
-It called for a "Marshall Plan" to repair or replace tens of thousands of Italian bridges and viaducts built in the 1950s and 1960s.
-It said that simply updating or reinforcing the bridges would be more expensive than destroying and rebuilding them with new technology.
+But the Italian civil engineering society, CNR, said structures dating from when the Morandi Bridge was built had exceeded their lifespan.
+It called for a "Marshall Plan" to repair or replace tens of thousands of Italian bridges and viaducts built in the 1950s and ’60s.
+It said that updating or reinforcing the bridges would be more expensive than replacing them with newer designs.

-Mehdi Kashani, an associate professor in structural mechanics at the University of Southampton in the U.K., said pressure from "dynamic loads," such as heavy traffic or strong winds, could have resulted in "fatigue damage" in the bridge's parts.

-Work to shore up its foundation was being carried out at the time of the collapse, but the toll highway's operator Autostrade per L'Italia said it was constantly being monitored.

 Dozens killed in highway bridge collapse in Genoa, ItalyAug.15.201802:53

+Knight added that an investigation would likely reveal failures in several areas, from engineering to financial mangement.

+Toninelli, the transport minister, suggested Autostrade would have to contribute to the cost of reconstruction as well as pay heavy fines.

-But Autostrade said it had done regular, sophisticated checks on the structure before the disaster, relying on "companies and institutions which are world leaders in testing and inspections" and that these had provided reassuring results.
+But Autostrade said it had carried out regular, sophisticated checks by "world leaders in testing and inspections" that had provided reassuring results.

-Silvia Vieri, who was on the bridge in a car with her boyfriend when the span collapsed in front of them, told NBC News that she believes the government is at fault for not investing in the upkeep of infrastructure.
+Silvia Vieri, who was driving with her boyfriend when the bridge collapsed in front of them, told NBC News that she believes the government is at fault for not investing in the upkeep of infrastructure.

-Vieri said her boyfriend, who is a firefighter, managed to pull three people from the rubble while they waited for help to arrive.
+He boyfriend, who is a firefighter, managed to pull three people from the rubble as they waited for help to arrive.

 "So many people that lived here lost their lives, children," Vieri said. "''Why children, why not me?'
 This is the thought I have."

-At least three of those killed were French nationals, according to the country's foreign ministry.
+At least four of the victims were French, according to the country's foreign ministry.

 Lucy Kafanov reported from Genoa, Claudio Lavanga from Rome, Linda Givetash from London, and Nancy Ing from Paris.